basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 All nodes are up and reachable
 ```

-You can also throttle the ring resize activity using `riak-admin transfer-limit` if you wish:
+If you wish, you can also throttle the ring resize activity using `riak-admin transfer-limit`, which will change the `handoff_concurrency` limit:

 ```bash
 # For the whole cluster: